Qualifying for Disability Benefits (SSDI) with Depression or Anxiety in Pennsylvania

 These and similar symptoms should result in persistent and serious difficulties with and disruptions to daily life, social function, and concentration.

 The SSA may also subject claimants to further medical tests or review the claimant’s history of former tests, including a mental status examination to be performed during a clinical interview, as well as psychological testing, which must be “individually administered by a qualified specialist.”
 Self-diagnosis alone is not sufficient.
+Our Philadelphia social security disability lawyers will be happy to answer any questions.

 SSA Criteria for Getting an Anxiety Disability Claim Approved